 DRC and DREDF Guidance for Health Care Facilities

-The CDPH All Facilities Letter provides important new guidance regarding visitation for patients with disabilities who wish to be accompanied by a support person.
-The Letter also addresses visitation for pediatric patients, patients in labor and delivery, and patients at end-of-life.
+The CDPH guidance provides important information regarding visitation for patients with disabilities who wish to be accompanied by a support person.
+The guidance also addresses visitation for pediatric patients, patients in labor and delivery, and patients at end-of-life.

 1. Protection of All People with Disabilities